inrealtimeapp/inrealtime/packages/@inrealtime/react/README.md

 </p>

 # Realtime
 Realtime is a powerful Javascript based real-time collaboration tool that lets developers implement multiplayer functionality for their applications in just a few minutes.
-Built with TypeScript, it provides a simple and elegant API for reading and modifying data.
+Realtime provides a simple and elegant API for reading and modifying data.

 > What kind of real-time collaboration?
 Think about Figma, Notion, Google Docs and so on.